OpenSourceEconomics/respy/docs/software/model-specification.rst

 The following components rely on formulas which are passed to ``df.eval`` to customize the model.

-- covariates
+- covariates for the reward functions or type probabilities
-- State space filters
+- filters for the state space which delete impossible states
-- state space restrictions
+- restrictions which prevent access to inadmissible states

 For an introduction to ``df.eval`` see the `official pandas documentation
 <https://pandas.pydata.org/pandas-docs/stable/reference/api/